quietlight/Skraak/README.md

 I will not document this until the DuckDB storage api has stabilised.
 For now always store a csv backup using "EXPORT DATABASE 'Backup_2023-10-10';" in the duckdb cli.
 I highly recommend storing data in a duckdb database.
-Querying a duckdb database with SQL is faster than even julia DataFrames.
+Querying a duckdb database with SQL is faster than even julia DataFrames, both leave Pandas in the dust.
 ```
 9. Repeat, iterating on your models as you accumulate more data.
 It's hard until it gets easy.